Storyblok Raises $80M Series C - Read News

 hint:

-You can now use that global reference in every Bloks field as you would with your normal component.
-Now, however, all we will do there is select the entry that contains the component we want to display at this place, in our example, the newsletter section.
+You can now use this global_reference in any field of the type Blocks, such as the body field of your home story.
+Now, however, all we will need to do there is select the entry that contains the component we want to display – in our case, this would be the Newsletter Section.

 Using the global reference component and selecting the newsletter section